 #9 Stand in Awe of the Inverness Castle

-It is not the first castle in Inverness; several castles have stood on the hilltop – dating back to the year 1057.
+It is not the first castle in Inverness; several have stood on this hilltop – dating back to the year 1057.
 The ancient Inverness Castle even makes an appearance in Shakespeare’s Macbeth.

 Today, the landmark castle serves as the local Sheriff’s Court.
 A tower is open to the public as the Inverness Castle Viewpoint, but it was closed during our visit due to renovation.